 Making a Rod for your Own Back

-Firstly, if you don’t find that Rod Hull image funny then we can’t be friends.
+go to link Firstly, if you don’t find that Rod Hull image funny then we can’t be friends.
 Secondly I’ve been planning on writing this article for a while.
 The irony is that by the time the kids are asleep I often don’t have the energy to write a blog post, especially when I’m knackered from the anxiety and depression.

-Ever since Jack was born over five years ago Nina and I have battled with getting the kids to sleep.
+watch Ever since Jack was born over five years ago Nina and I have battled with getting the kids to sleep.
 I think it’s natural for all parents to google methods and to speak to other parents looking for tips and techniques.
 Luckily Nina and I have the same views on parenting.
 We are pretty laid back and don’t like to enforce too many rules and routines on Jack and Lucy.

 *I’m writing this at 11pm and just had to go and settle Jack after he shouted out for me from his room.